PNGVR

 Assuming a Japanese landing at Lae was imminent and with NGVR on full time duty, all civilians departed on 24 January.
 This left six RAAF signalers and six NGVR soldiers in Lae.
 Meanwhile, other NGVR groups defended strategic points in the area, with their headquarters at Mubo.
 NGVR was at about company strength in the Lae area by this time.

 When the Japanese invaded Lae on 8 March 1942, NGVR moved westward towards Nadzab.
 After the Japanese landed at Salamaua on the same day, NGVR withdrew across the Francisco River and destroyed the bridge.
 Positioning a section at the River, the others moved south to Mubo.
-Although the Japanese appeared to be in no hurry to move inland, a party of 60 went to Komiatum, half way to Mubo, on 18 March and destroyed the NGVR stores
+Although the Japanese appeared to be in no hurry to move inland, a party of 60 went to Komiatum, halfway to Mubo, on 18 March and destroyed the NGVR stores dump.

 While the Japanese kept to the Lae town area, NGVR faced new problems.
 As the only administrative representative of law and order, it assumed responsibility for several thousand indentured labourers recruited from many outlying districts, but now without support and unable to return to their homes.
 The NGVR established depots and fed them, and they became the first of the army of carriers and labourers who proved so vital in their support to the Allies during the fighting that followed.

-Colonel Edwards sent six NGVR soldiers to find out what the Japanese were doing in Salamaua The Japanese knew they were there but failed to find them.
+Colonel Edwards sent six NGVR soldiers to find out what the Japanese were doing in Salamaua.
+The Japanese knew they were there but failed to find them.
 As the local people were in trouble with the Japanese for assisting the Australians, NGVR withdrew to avoid further trouble for them.
 Similar NGVR posts were established along the Markham Valley and Heath’s Plantation closer to Lae to watch the Japanese.
-NGVR filled a large gap to late
+NGVR filled a large gap to late May 1942 by keeping in touch with and containing the enemy.

 The 2/5th Independent Company AIF, with supporting attachments, flew into Wau from Port Moresby on 23 May to reinforce NGVR.
 These units formed Kanga Force, whose role was to start a limited offensive to harass and destroy enemy personnel and equipment in the area.
 The OC Kanga Force considered there were 2,000 Japanese in Lae and 250 in Salamaua.
 Kanga Force had 700 men, of whom only 450 were fit for operations – a small number to meet the many possible Japanese threats.
 To forestall these, the OC ordered raids on Salamaua and Heath’s Plantation west of Lae.
 The Salamaua raid was planned quickly as a result of previous scouting work.
 Early in the morning of 29 June, 71 members of NGVR and 2/5th Independent Company killed at least 100 Japanese at a cost of three men slightly wounded.
 This very successful raid made the Japanese draw on their garrison at Lae to reinforce their perimeter at Salamaua.
 Although the 58 man strong raid on Heath’s Plantation was successful, it lacked surprise and the leader was killed and two other men wounded.

-supply and medication took their toll, with many falling sick with fever and other tropical diseases.
+Although NGVR remained in good spirits, the deprivations of continuous operations in hostile terrain without adequate supply and medication took their toll, with many falling sick with fever and other tropical diseases.
 The number of fit men steadily dwindled.
-As food was not getting through, the soldiers became increasingly dependent on the local
+As food was not getting through, the soldiers became increasingly dependent on the local food supply.
+Japanese air raids, their intimidation tactics over the local people, and the sheer physical difficulty of getting rations forward to feed carriers had a cumulative effect and threatened to stop Kanga Force activity.

 Later, when the focus shifted to the Milne Bay and Kokoda Track battles, NGVR continued to man its posts overlooking the Japanese.
 1942 was NGVR’s year.
 By early 1943 too few were left to be effective.
-Because of their knowledge of the country and its problems, the remaining NGVR soldiers were attached to the Australian New Guinea
+Because of their knowledge of the country and its problems, the remaining NGVR soldiers were attached to the Australian New Guinea Administrative Unit (ANGAU), and NGVR lost its identity.

 The NGVR soldiers came from many walks of life.
 While some were too old to join the AIF, medically unfit or employed in restricted occupations, they fought well.
 They also initiated the organising Papua New Guinean labour which was to become a vital contributory feature to the success of the Allied campaign in the New Guinea archipelago.

-Excerpted from Coady’s article in the
+Excerpted from Coady’s article in the “Australian Territories Magazine”, published 1995-96.

 The last of the NGVR soldiers, Shui Hong Wong died on 8th April 2016, aged 98